jvde-github/AIS-catcher/README.md

 ### Basic usage

-To test that the installation and/or compilation was succesful (see below for instructions), a good start is the following command which lists the devices available for AIS reception:
+To test that the installation and/or compilation was successful (see below for instructions), a good start is the following command which lists the devices available for AIS reception:
 ```console
 AIS-catcher -l
 ```